makeandbuild/vessl/README.md

 validation error is encountered the proxy dao instance will throw a RuntimeException ([BeanValidationException](./src/main/java/com/makeandbuild/vessl/validation/exception/BeanValidationException.java)) that contains a list of ObjectError objects defining the validation errors that occured.

-Here is the a sample [UserValidator](src/test/java//integration/com/makeandbuild/vessl/validation/validators/UserValidator.java)
+Here is a sample in [UserValidator](src/test/java//integration/com/makeandbuild/vessl/validation/validators/UserValidator.java)

     public class UserValidator implements Validator {
         @Override